ChrstphrHll/npc_gen/students/Rei Mardeiym.md

   int: 13
   str: 11
   wis: 11
-track: Protection
-trait: If someone is in trouble, I'm always ready to lend help.
-trait1: Patient
-trait2: Narrow-minded
 year: 7
+guild: Alderden
+partyID: 6
 ---
 # Rei Mardeiym
 ---
 ### Description
 - 7th year Firbolg Sorcerer in Alderden
-- straight pink hair that's put back in a short pony tail, Gray eyes, and Pale Green skin
+- straight pink hair that's put back in a short pony tail, Amber eyes, and Pale Green skin
 - Is Patient and Narrow-minded, and has Grace as their ideal

 ### Organizations